 Select 'Settings' from the drop-down menu in the top-right corner of your screen, select 'Accounting Categories' and complete the required information.

-Once you've done this, complete the steps outlined below every time you undertake a piece of work for a client who deducts Income Tax and National Insurance from your invoices under the IR35 rules.
+Once you've done this, complete the steps outlined below every time you undertake a piece of work for a client who deducts Income Tax and NI from your invoices under the IR35 rules.
 If you create a project in FreeAgent for these contracts, do not tick the IR35 checkbox as this only relates to contracts where your company is required to make a deemed payment.

-1. Raise the invoice
+1. Create the invoice

 2. Split the bank transaction for charges deducted